Ricardo Yui is a Peruvian-born Visual Artist and Filmmaker living and working between Lima (PE) and Amsterdam (NL).

 Palestinian village massacred during the Nakba (al-Dawayima).

 Under the form of a visual essay, Entropía Limeña (Lima Entropy) evokes a flow of contradictions in which the city and the landscape are spaces in constant transformation and in permanent evolution.
-In the context of the late awakening of a city to the vertical line, this vision defines the territory as a theater of choreographies that is fed by the human effort.
+In the context of the late awakening of a city to the vertical line, this vision defines the territory as a theatre of choreographies that is fed by the human effort.
 Body gestures are the raw material of the change and the transformation of the world.